Working alone on farms

-About 75% of deaths in Victorian agricultural workplaces are associated with farm machinery (based on WorkSafe data).
+Many deaths in Victorian agricultural workplaces are associated with farm machinery.
 Some of these deaths could have been prevented if the person had received earlier emergency care, and if better emergency procedures were in place.

 Reduce the risk

-Often you need to work alone on a farm, but a reliable means of emergency communication and emergency procedures can mean that you can get help quickly if something goes wrong.
+Often you may not be able to avoid working alone on a farm, but a reliable means of emergency communication and emergency procedures can mean that you can get help quickly if something goes wrong.

-Where you can, working near enough to others to maintain communication helps further reduce the risks.
+Where it’s reasonably practicable, work near others to maintain communication to help reduce the risks.

-Working alone with agreed means of emergency contact and an agreed emergency procedure
+- Working alone with an agreed means of emergency contact and an agreed emergency procedure

-While operating machinery is particularly dangerous, solo agricultural workers also face additional risks when working:
+While operating machinery is particularly dangerous, solo agricultural employees also face additional risks when working:

-under a machine (doing mechanical work), or changing heavy equipment tyres or running belts
+- under a machine doing mechanical work or changing heavy equipment tyres

 Emergency communication and location systems

 Check in procedures could involve assigning a designated contact person to be responsible for checking on people who are working alone.
-For example, they could do call or text message check-ins every 2 hours.
+For example, they could call or text message every 2 hours.

-For people such as sole trader farmers, who work independently most of the time and who don’t have a designated contact person, consider setting up a buddy system with neighbouring farmers to check on each other several times a day via mobile phone or radio.
+For self-employed farmers, who work independently most of the time and who don’t have a designated contact person, consider setting up a ‘buddy’ communication system with neighbouring farmers to check on each other several times a day using a mobile or radio.

-It's important to tell someone where you are working alone.
-At the very least workers should leave a note in an agreed place stating where they are working and when they expect to return.
-If someone fails to return at the specified time or doesn't respond to a call or text, people will know where to start searching.
+It is important to tell someone when and where you are working alone.
+Employers should have a safe system of work and know when and where employees are working alone.
+If someone fails to return at the specified time or does not respond to a call or text message, people will know where to start searching.

 Personal locator beacons